claritychallenge/claritychallenge.github.io/docs/cec2/cec2_rules.md

 - We will choose which will go to the listener panel based on
   - The top N scored using the objective evaluation method.
   - A sample of M others that use contrasting and promising approaches.

+## Intellectual property

+The following terms apply to participation in this machine learning challenge (“Challenge”).
+Entrants may create original solutions, prototypes, datasets, scripts, or other content, materials, discoveries or inventions (a “Submission”).
+The Challenge is organised by the Challenge Organiser.

+Entrants retain ownership of all intellectual and industrial property rights (including moral rights) in and to Submissions.

+As a condition of submission, Entrant grants the Challenge Organiser, its subsidiaries, agents and partner companies, a perpetual, irrevocable, worldwide, royalty-free, and non-exclusive license to use, reproduce, adapt, modify, publish, distribute, publicly perform, create a derivative work from, and publicly display the Submission.

+Entrants provide Submissions on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied, including, without limitation, any warranties or conditions of TITLE, NON-INFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.